tobykurien/Xtendroid/Xtendroid/docs/index.md

    // A default dialog is created for us with an "Ok" button
    // We can optionally implement our own dialog quite simply as follows: override onCreateDialog(Bundle instance) {

       // Instead of AlertDialog.Buider, we for example could use
       // MaterialDialog.Builder from https://github.com/afollestad/material-dialogs
-      var dlg = new AlertDialog.Builder(activity)
+      new AlertDialog.Builder(activity)
          .setTitle("My dialog")
-         .setView(contentView)  // contentView is the view specified in the annotation .setPositiveButton("Hello", [
+         .setView(contentView)  // contentView is the layout specified in the annotation .setPositiveButton("Hello", [
             toast("Well, hello to you too!")
           ])
          .create

-      dlg.show() // show the dialog

-      return dlg
    }
 }
 ```

 When using ```@AndroidDialogFrament```, note the following: